Economics: Market failure

-Information asymmetries and incomplete markets may result in economic inefficiency but also a possibility of improving efficiency through market, legal, and regulatory remedies, as discussed above.
+Information asymmetries and incomplete markets may result in economic inefficiency, but also present opportunities to improve efficiency through market, legal, and regulatory remedies, as discussed above.

 Natural monopoly, or the overlapping concepts of "practical" and "technical" monopoly, is an extreme case of failure of competition as a restraint on producers.
 Extreme economies of scale are one possible cause.

-Public goods are goods which are under-supplied in a typical market.
-The defining features are that people can consume public goods without having to pay for them and that more than one person can consume the good at the same time.
+Public goods are goods that are under-supplied in a typical market.
+The defining features are that people can consume public goods without paying for them and that more than one person can consume the good at the same time.

-Externalities occur where there are significant social costs or benefits from production or consumption that are not reflected in market prices.
-For example, air pollution may generate a negative externality, and education may generate a positive externality (less crime, etc.).
+Externalities occur where there are high social costs or benefits from production or consumption that are not reflected in market prices.
+For example, air pollution may generate a negative externality, and education may generate a positive externality (e.g., lower crime).
 Governments often tax and otherwise restrict the sale of goods that have negative externalities and subsidise or otherwise promote the purchase of goods that have positive externalities in an effort to correct the price distortions caused by these externalities.
 Elementary demand-and-supply theory predicts equilibrium but not the speed of adjustment for changes of equilibrium due to a shift in demand or supply.

-In many areas, some form of price stickiness is postulated to account for quantities, rather than prices, adjusting in the short run to changes on the demand side or the supply side.
+In many areas, some form of price stickiness is postulated to account for quantities, rather than prices, adjusting in the short run to changes in demand or supply.
 This includes standard analysis of the business cycle in macroeconomics.
 Analysis often revolves around causes of such price stickiness and their implications for reaching a hypothesised long-run equilibrium.
-Examples of such price stickiness in particular markets include wage rates in labour markets and posted prices in markets deviating from perfect competition.
+Examples of such price stickiness in particular markets include wage rates in labour markets and posted prices in markets deviate from perfect competition.

-Some specialised fields of economics deal in market failure more than others.
+Some specialised fields of economics deal with market failure more than others.
 The economics of the public sector is one example.
 Much environmental economics concerns externalities or "public bads".

 Policy options include regulations that reflect cost–benefit analysis or market solutions that change incentives, such as emission fees or redefinition of property rights.